Marketionist/testing-starter-kit/README.md

   Useful links:
   * [Git workflow guidelines](https://github.com/elsewhencode/project-guidelines) with easy and clear instructions on "What to do" and explanations on "Why to do it this way".
   * [Removing sensitive data from a repository](https://help.github.com/articles/removing-sensitive-data-from-a-repository/).
-  * Markdown is a lightweight markup language used all over Github for documentation and instructions (for example `README.md` files).
+  * Markdown is a lightweight markup language used all over GitHub for documentation and instructions (for example `README.md` files).
 Here is a good [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Continuous Integration (CI / CD)
 * [Jenkins](https://jenkins.io/download/): initial release date: **February 2, 2011**, written in: **Java**.
 Jenkins is commonly used for: building projects, running tests to detect bugs and other issues as soon as they are introduced, static code analysis, deployment, execute repetitive tasks, save time, and optimize your development process.
 It usually has to be installed on your servers / machines.

 * [Travis](https://docs.travis-ci.com/user/tutorial/): initial release date: **November, 2010**, written in: **Ruby**.
 Travis is famous for: quick setup (just add `.travis.yml` configuration file, login with Github, tell Travis CI to test a project and then push to Github), live build views, pull request support, pre-installed database services, auto deployments on passing builds, clean VMs for every build, etc. With Travis CI testing your open source projects will always be free!
-It does not need to be installed on your servers / machines, it just needs to be enabled for your Github repository.
+It does not need to be installed on your servers / machines, it just needs to be enabled for your GitHub repository.

 * [GitLab](https://about.gitlab.com/install/): initial release date: **October, 2011**, written in: **Ruby, Go, JavaScript**.
 GitLab is a web-based Git-repository manager providing wiki, issue-tracking and CI/CD pipeline features.
 It usually has to be installed on your servers / machines.